fluxninja/aperture/docs/content/get-started/integrations/flow-control/envoy/istio.md

-**Note**: In all the below patches, it's presumed that the Aperture Agent is installed with `DaemonSet` mode and is installed in the `aperture-agent` namespace, which makes the target URL value `aperture-agent.aperture-agent.svc.cluster.local`.
-If you are running the Aperture Agent in Sidecar mode, use `localhost` as Target URL.
+**Note**: In all the below patches, it's presumed that the Aperture Agent is installed with `DaemonSet` mode and is installed in the `aperture-agent` namespace, which makes the target URL address value `aperture-agent.aperture-agent.svc.cluster.local`.
+If you are running the Aperture Agent in Sidecar mode, use `localhost` as target URL address.

 1. The below patch merges the
    [Access Log](https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage#config-access-log)